English Churches - Lincolnshire

-Lawrence’s is the oldest church in Scunthorpe, and dates
+Lawrence’s is the oldest church in Scunthorpe, being built

-from the C12th.
-It was substantially rebuilt in the C19th
+in the C12th.
+It was substantially rebuilt in the C19th when

-when the growth of the steel works lead to a rapid increase
+the development of the steel works lead to a rapid increase

 in population.
 The chancel was extended in 1913, a